-2. Governmental Fund Financial Statements (Continued)
+1. Government-wide and Fiduciary Fund Financial Statements (Continued)

 Postemployment Benefits

 In addition to providing pension benefits, Questar III provides health insurance coverage for retired employees and their survivors.
 Substantially all of Questar III's employees may become eligible for these benefits if they reach normal retirement age and provide a minimum of 10 to 15 years of service (depending on when hired) while working for Questar III.
 Health care benefits are provided through plans whose premiums are based on the benefits paid during the year.
 The cost of providing postemployment benefits is primarily borne by Questar III.